-Prior to the first day of the semester in which the student intends to complete the Integrative Paper requirement, the Graduate Student Services Office will verify student completion of all course work requirements and confirm whether the student is in good academic standing based on the grade requirements detailed in the university's Graduate Catalog
+Prior to the first day of the semester in which the student intends to complete the Integrative Paper requirement, the Graduate Student Services Office will verify student completion of all course work requirements and confirm whether the student is in good academic standing based on the grade requirements detailed in the university's Graduate Catalog.

-(http://apps.gradschool.umd.edu/catalog/academic_policies.htm).
 The Graduate Student Services Office will convey the results of this review to the Doctoral Committee.